KabukiStarship/Script2/.github/ISSUE_TEMPLATE/mission.md

 labels: ''
 assignees: ''
 ---
 ## Problem

-The problem I am addressing on this mission is...
+The problem I am tackling on this mission is...

 ## Solution

-The solution that I'm addressing on this mission is...
+The solution is...

 ### File Affected